AndrewFelix0/Data-Exfiltration/README.md

 ```

 ### **Executive Summary**
-> **On (2025-03-17T00:04:21.1003474Z) evidence was found that John Doe used a powershell script to compress data into a 7zip file and archived it into a "backup" folder, no evidence was found of that data being exfiltrated.**
+> **On (2025-03-17T00:04:21.1003474Z) evidence was found that John Doe used a powershell script to compress data into a 7zip file and archived it into a "backup" folder, no evidence was found of that data being exfiltrated.
+However his account should still be monitored just in case.
+Adjustments need to be made such as what employees can have administrative privledges on there devices.
+Also update policies that prevent users from running automated powershell scripts on company devices**

 ---